Chinese Studies

 Publication year 2005Genre Book, NonfictionThemes Society: GlobalizationTags History: World, Business / Economics, History: European, Chinese Literature, Travel Literature, Arts / Culture

-Vermeer’s Hat is a thought-provoking narrative by art historian Timothy Brook.
-The full title of the book, Vermeer’s Hat: The Seventeenth Century and the Dawn of the Global World, indicates the comprehensive outlook Brook seeks to approach in the eight chapters comprising the book.
-The book’s namesake is Johannes Vermeer, a Dutch painter from Delft, who is known for his use of light and the textual clues that abound in his artwork.
-Brook uses five...
+Vermeer’s Hat (2007) is a work of nonfiction by Canadian historian Timothy Brook.
+The full title of the book, Vermeer’s Hat: The Seventeenth Century and the Dawn of the Global World, indicates Brook’s comprehensive outlook—positioning Johannes Vermeer, a Dutch painter from the city of Delft in the Netherlands known for his use of light and the textual clues that abound in his artwork within the context of his contemporaries and the larger world.
+Brook uses...
 Read Vermeer's Hat Summary

 Publication year 2017Genre Novel, FictionThemes Values/Ideas: Safety & Danger, Emotions/Behavior: GriefTags Chinese Literature, Asian Literature, Technology, Science-Fiction / Dystopian Fiction, Mystery / Crime Fiction, Fantasy, Romance, Action / Adventure